solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

 meta_image: >-
   /assets/img/blog/seo-for-dummies/meta-seo-for-dummies.png

-og_title: "SEO for Dummies: Our secret tips to improve SEO [using Ahrefs]"
+og_title: "SEO for Dummies: 25 secret tips to improve SEO [using Ahrefs]"
 og_description: You don’t need to be a SEO expert to drive more traffic on your website.
 In fact, all you need is a few hours in front of you and $7.
 og_url: https://mailmeteor.com/blog/seo-for-dummies
 og_image: https://mailmeteor.com/assets/img/opengraph/seo-for-dummies.jpg